sarvesh-tiwari/HA-KUBERNETES/README.md

 vagrant up
 ```

-- In this example below is the VM configuration. copy this on each host in /etc/hosts file.
+- In this example below is the VM configuration. copy this on each vm in /etc/hosts file.
 ```
 10.0.0.51    master01
 10.0.0.52    master02